junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Bobby straightens his face, concerned.
 "But, I don't know, maybe we should do something to stop him from getting too strong?
 You got a plan B to have him in control?"

-"That's usually Sam's job."
-Dean admits.
+"That's usually Sam's job," Dean admits.
 "If it doesn't work, we'll just... reason with him.
 Hope he'd listen."

 Bobby stares at him.
 "We're so doomed."